Suzanna-Linn/slua/docs/beta.md

 LLTimers passes a parameter to the handler function with the expected trigger time.
 The actual trigger time could be a few milliseconds later, never before.

 We can compare it to ll.GetTime(), which now has more precission, to know the delay.
-Both LLTimers and ll.GetTime() time is set to 0 when the script starts running:
+LLTimers and ll.GetTime() time is set to 0 when the script starts running:
 <pre class="language-sluab"><code class="language-sluab">-- comparing actual and expected time (SLua Beta)

 local function myTimer(expected)